Roger Cumberland

-Roger C. Cumberland (November 16, 1894 – June 12, 1938) was an American Presbyterian missionary who was killed while living in Duhok in the Kurdish region of northern Iraq.
+Roger C. Cumberland (November 16, 1894 – June 12, 1938) was an American Presbyterian missionary who was killed while living in Duhok in the Kurdistan region of Iraq.

-Cumberland was born on November 16, 1894 in La Verne, California.
+Cumberland was born on November 16, 1894, in La Verne, California.
 He served as a field artillery officer for a year between his junior and senior year of college, and enlisted to serve in the First World War in 1917, but the war ended before he was deployed.
 He graduated in 1919 from Occidental College in Los Angeles and then 1922 from McCormick Theological Seminary.
 He arrived in Iraq in April 1923 to work as a missionary.
 His work began with the East Persia Mission, from where he went to Mosul, and afterwards to Dohuk.
 His New York Times obituary noted that he "made long trips to the villages of tribesmen, lived with the people and established Christian centers among them."

 The United Mission in Mesopotamia was founded in 1924 by the Presbyterian Church in the U.S.A., the Reformed Church in America, and the Reformed Church in the United States.
 The mission had two schools: Baghdad High School Mansour, a girls' school in West Baghdad; and the School of High Hope, a boys' school in Basra.
 In the 1960s, the United Mission established a relief fund in Cumberland's name.

 His wife Harriet Gilbert Gunn, who he married in 1927, was the daughter of missionaries to the Philippines.
 They had two daughters.
 Cumberland considered himself a man of the American West.
 He is reported to have said, "The blood of the pioneer is in me.
 I love the frontier."